christopheradnel414/FALCON/README.md

 pip install setuptools
 ```
 ## GNN AutoScale (GAS) Directory Setup
-1. Here, user can reuse the same conda environment as the main CQSIGN directory as there are no conflicting dependencies with GNN AutoScale.
+1. Here, user can reuse the same conda environment as the main FALCON directory as there are no conflicting dependencies with GNN AutoScale.
 2. Install METIS from step 2, 3, 4, and 5 of Cluster-GCN Directory Setup if not done before.
 3. Install remaining dependancies using pip:
 ```
 pip install hydra-core==1.3.2
 pip install setuptools
 ```
-4. Go to CQSIGN/OtherBenchmarks/GNNAutoScale/pyg_autoscale and compile the C++ files using the following script:
+4. Go to FALCON/OtherBenchmarks/GNNAutoScale/pyg_autoscale and compile the C++ files using the following script:
 ```
 python setup.py install
 ```